solvcon/solvcon/README.rst

   $ nosetests

 inside the source tree for unit tests.
-To test installed version, use the following command instead::
+To test the installed package, use the following command instead::

   $ python -c 'import solvcon; solvcon.test()'

-When testing installed version, make sure your current directory does not have a sub-directory named as ``solvcon``.
+When testing the installed package, make sure your current directory does not have a sub-directory named as ``solvcon``.

 Because SOLVCON uses ssh_ as its default approach for remote procedure call (RPC), you need to set up the public key authentication for ssh, or some of the